wsp50317/The-Fighters/README.md

 My undergraduate study project,developed by Unity2D.

 This is the game file.
-(If you are interesting for the code,mail to wsp50317@gmail.com) https://drive.google.com/file/d/1z0dhzRP0aJTf4q8P5jS0GIaqANXMKjIM/view?usp=sharing
+(If you are interesting in the code,mail to wsp50317@gmail.com) https://drive.google.com/file/d/1z0dhzRP0aJTf4q8P5jS0GIaqANXMKjIM/view?usp=sharing

 The rule is that you should not drop the ball,or you will lose.